tstephen/openlp_doc/README.md

 # OpenLP helpers

-This is a monorepo containing multiple OpenLP-related projects:
+This is a monorepo containing multiple OpenLP-related packages:

-## Projects
+## Packages

-* `projects/openlp_doc/`: Transform OpenLP song and service data into web content and PDFs.
+* `packages/openlp_doc/`: Transform OpenLP song and service data into web content and PDFs.
-* `projects/openlp_ctrl/`: Client and server to remote control slides
+* `packages/openlp_ctrl/`: Client and server to remote control slides

 ## Development

-Each project manages its own dependencies using Poetry.
-To work on a specific project:
+Each package manages its own dependencies using Poetry.
+To work on a specific package:

-1. Navigate to the project directory
+1. Navigate to the package directory
 2. Run `poetry install` to install dependencies
-3. Use `poetry run <project>` to execute project commands
+3. Use `poetry run <package>` to execute package commands